 Install a Programmable Thermostat

 We say it all the time – a programmable thermostat lowers your energy usage and bills no matter what season it is.
-A programmable thermostat will let you turn down your home temperature while you are away to help decrease heating costs, and turn up the temperature before you even arrive home to give you the ideal amount of home comfort.
+A programmable thermostat will let you turn down your home temperature while you are away to help decrease heating costs, and turn up the temperature before you even get home to provide the ideal amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the ideal amount of attic insulation helps keep heat from escaping during the winter, saving you energy because your heater doesn’t have to run as much, and therefore saves you money by lowering your heating costs.
-Check with your local utility companies about rebates for upgrading or installing your attic insulation.
+Having the ideal amount of attic insulation helps keep heat from escaping during the winter, saving you energy because your heater doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
+Ask your local utility companies about rebates on installing or upgrading your home’s insulation.

-If you insulate your hot water pipes, it can actually help boost the temperature a couple of degrees.
+Insulating your hot water pipes can actually help boost the temperature a couple of degrees.
 Warmer water on a decreased setting?
 That saves you energy and money – yes, please!

 Get a Precision Tune-Up

-Make sure your furnace is ready to keep you warm and cozy all winter long with an expert Precision tune-up from Parker Pearce Service Experts.
-Currently we are offering discounts on our seasonal tune ups to help make sure you stay warm and safe all winter long.
-Call 301-476-4577 today to schedule your seasonal tune-up or set up a free in-home estimate on a new, energy-efficient heating and cooling system.
+Be sure your heating system is ready to keep you warm and comfy all winter long with an expert Precision tune-up from Parker Pearce Service Experts.
+Right now we are offering discounts on our heating tune ups to help make sure your family stays warm and safe all winter long.
+Call 301-476-4577 today to schedule your Precision tune-up or set up a complimentary in-home estimate on a new, energy-efficient heating and cooling system.